ekstep-sp/network-visualizer/README.md

 # Network-Visualizer

-Network Visulizer is a tool which allows users to manage the graph database (neo4j) from a GUI.
+Network Visulizer is a tool which allows users to view the connectivity / interactions between organizations.
 It has the capability to visualize the database and make changes to it without interacting with the database directly thus, removing the hassle to manage database using complex queries and much more.
 This repository is the client side of Network-Visualizer.

 This is the client side of network visualizer for neo4J.
 View the live version of the application here :